zsteve/StationaryOT/README.md

 where `labels` should be a `np.array` of strings corresponding to the lineage annotation for each cell.

 ### References
 [1] Schiebinger, G et al. Optimal-transport analysis of single-cell gene expression identifies developmentaltrajectories in reprogramming.
 Cell.
-2019; 176(4): 928–943. doi: https://doi.org/10.1016/j.cell.2019.02.026.
+2019; 176(4): 928–943. https://doi.org/10.1016/j.cell.2019.02.026.

 [2] Weinreb et al. Fundamental limits ondynamic inference from single-cell snapshots.
 Proceedings of the NationalAcademy of Sciences.
-2018; 115(10):E2467–E2476. doi: https://doi.org/10.1073/pnas.1714723115.
+2018; 115(10):E2467–E2476. https://doi.org/10.1073/pnas.1714723115.